-Social costs and benefits of Smart Grid technologies
+Social costs and benefits of smart grid technologies

 Smart grid technologies represent different ways to enhance the effectiveness of the power distribution and transmission system by making it possible to use existing power infrastructure more efficiently.
 Implementation of smart grid solutions could for instance, represent an alternative to investment in new power generation capacity or new power lines.